 Denials Based on Injury

 An insurance company may also deny a claim if they have reason to believe that the claimant’s injuries did not result from the crash.
-This is why it is so important that you visit an emergency room and seek diagnosis and treatment for all of your injuries immediately after an accident.
-Getting your harms on record is the most important step in obtaining the recovery that you are owed.
+This is why it is so essential that you visit an emergency room and seek diagnosis and treatment for all of your injuries immediately after an accident.
+Getting your harm on record is the most critical step in obtaining the recovery that you are owed.

 Denials Based on Time

-You only have two years from the date of the accident to submit your insurance claim.
+You only have one year from the date of the accident to submit your insurance claim for personal injury protection coverage.
 While this may seem like a long time, a staggering number of insurance claims are denied every year because the claimant failed to file on time.
 Contact our Columbia car accident attorneys today to avoid this unfortunate situation.

 What Options Do You Have After Your Insurance Claim is Denied in Maryland?